Budapest 7th constituency: History

 The current 7th constituency of Budapest was created in 2011 and contains the pre-2011 19th and 20th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Dezső Hiszékeny of MSZP (with Unity support) from 2014, and he was re-elected in 2018 and 2022 (with United for Hungary support).
+In the 2026 election, Balázs Trentin of the Tisza Party was elected representative.